The multi currency account – simple, flexible, cost-effective

 amnis offers 3 different packages, adapted to the changing needs of SMEs.

-The starter package is available from as little as 0 euros per month and allows account holders to make 3 free international payments and 30 free domestic payments per month (in EUR, CHF, CZK, PLN, GBP, CAD, USD).
+The starter package is available from as little as 0 euros per month and allows multi currency business account holders to make 1 free international payment and 10 free domestic payments per month.
+Payments in EUR, CHF, CZK, GBP, CAD and USD are unlimited and completely free of charge.
 The currency exchange is executed at the mid-rate plus 0.40%.

 If you would like to learn more about the advantages of the different packages and amnis’ offerings, you can book here a non-binding demo to see the WebApp live in action!

-To explore and test all features yourself for free, you can open your demo account within a few seconds:
+To explore and test all features yourself for free, you can try amnis with a demo account and open a multi-currency account within a few seconds:

 How does a multi currency account work?

-With the multi currency account from amnis, on the other hand, you only get one single IBAN with which you can send and receive multiple currencies – all in one account.
-Your account with amnis comes with one account number that is set up to send and receive more than 20 currencies.
+If you open the multi currency account with amnis, on the other hand, you only get one single IBAN with which you can send and receive multiple currencies – all in one account.
+Your multi currency business account with amnis comes with one account number that is set up to send and receive more than 20 currencies.

 How do I create a multi currency account?